ThomasGesseyJones/DARA_21cm_Signal_Simulation/README.md

 ### Option 3

 Open Google Colab, and when presented with the workbook selection pop-up window pick the GitHub tab.
-Then type into the search box *ThomasGesseyJones/DARA* it should automatically find the workbook and list it underneath Path.
+Then type into the search box *ThomasGesseyJones/DARA* it should automatically find the workbook and list it underneath 'Path'.
 Simply click on the workbook name and it will open a copy of the workbook.

 ### Option Avoiding Google Colab